maliccny/lotr-project/README.md

 #### MVP Breakdown

-> Use this section to go into further depth regarding every component, including breaking down the components as stateless or stateful, and considering the passing of data between those components.

 |  Component     |    Type    | state | props | hooks | Description                                  |
 | :----------:   | :--------: | :---: | :---: | :---: | :-----------------------------------------   |
 |    App.js      |   class    |   y   |   n   |   n   | main component where API call will be        |